Cherokee County License Hearing Guide

 - Witness statements: If anyone witnessed the events leading to your arrest, obtain a written statement from them.

-- Video footage: If there is any video footage of the traffic stop or your interaction with the officers, try to obtain it.
+- Video footage: If there is any video footage of the traffic stop or your interactions with the police, try to obtain a copy.

 - Whether you were properly advised of your rights regarding chemical testing.